Information on Fees Free now available at ird.govt.nz/fees-free Close

 Can I study this while working full-time on a farm?

 Yes.
-This work-based farming qualification is specifically designed for working farm employees with just one online evening class per week, allowing you to gain agriculture qualifications while maintaining your current employment and earning potential.
+This online farming qualification is specifically designed for working farm employees with just one online evening class per week, allowing you to gain agriculture qualifications while maintaining your current employment and earning potential.

 Do I need to be employed on a specific type of farm?